sacooper01/Group6/README.md

  - Healthy
  - Needs Attention

 We accomplish this by building and training a neural network classifier using historical labeled data.
-The model takes multiple numerical features (derived from computer vision and IoT sources) and outputs a predicted health class.
+The model takes multiple numerical and categorical features (derived from computer vision and IoT sources) and outputs a predicted health class.
 The classifier is designed to support early identification of health issues, helping farmers prioritize which animals require intervention.

 What's next?
 Help us envision future developments and concerns.